Roots for Success

-Roots for Success offers virtual math tutoring for students in Grades 1-6.
+Roots for Success offers math enrichment and tutoring for students in Grades 1-6.
 My goal is to make math meaningful, relevant, and fun for students.
 One-on-one sessions enable students to master math concepts at their own pace, develop confidence in problem solving and overcome math anxiety.
 Many students who struggle with math need support beyond what their teachers are able to provide in the classroom or their parents are able to give at home.
-We create a safe space and an enjoyable atmosphere where your child can get the extra support they need.
+I create a safe space and an enjoyable atmosphere where your child can get the extra support they need.
 Students look forward to private tutoring sessions where they can see a friendly face and have fun while learning math.

 What is it?
 How does it impact students?
 How can tutoring help?

 Math anxiety is a widespread problem for students and adults alike.
 Even students who are good at math often experience math anxiety, including feelings of tension, apprehension or worry.
 Math-anxious students frequently endure significant physiological, emotional, and cognitive reactions in situations where they have to manipulate numbers, solve mathematical problems, or take a math test.

 Signs of math anxiety vary but might include rushing through problems, acting out in class, lack of engagement or motivation, proclamations that the student hates math, or homework procrastination.
 Math anxiety that goes unchecked in the early years can persist throughout students' academic lives.
 Math-anxious students tend to take fewer advanced math classes and see themselves as less able in not only math, but in science, technology, and engineering as well.
 Confidence in doing math and mathematical competence can therefore impact students' vocational choices.